Business Associate Agreement

 - Business Associate may use PHI for its proper management and administration or to carry out its legal responsibilities, provided that any disclosure for such purpose is required by law or Business Associate obtains reasonable assurances that the information will be held confidentially.

-- Covered Entity shall notify Business Associate of any restrictions on the use or disclosure of PHI that Covered Entity has agreed to or is required to abide by under 45 CFR 164.522, to the extent such restrictions may affect Business Associate's performance under this Agreement.
+- Covered Entity shall notify Business Associate of any restrictions on the use or disclosure of PHI that Covered Entity has agreed to in accordance with 45 CFR 164.522, to the extent such restrictions may affect Business Associate's performance under this Agreement.
+Business Associate shall not be liable for failing to comply with any restriction of which it has not been notified.

 - Covered Entity shall not request Business Associate to use or disclose PHI in any manner that would not be permissible under HIPAA if done by Covered Entity.